-When does California law apply to a tort injury (car crash) that occurs in Nevada?
+Can California tort law apply in a car accident that occurs in Nevada

 I think my first answer is correct please see the following case: